Stephanie Moore

 Contact Information

-- Zimmerman Library 236A
+- Zimmerman Library 237

 Biography

-Dr. Moore is presently the Editor-in-Chief of a top-ranked educational research journal, the Journal of Computing in Higher Education.
-She presently serves as Vice President of the Open/Technology in Education, Society, and Scholarship Association (OTESSA).
+Dr. Moore is also the Editor-in-Chief of a top-ranked educational research journal, the Journal of Computing in Higher Education.
+She also serves as Vice President of the Open/Technology in Education, Society, and Scholarship Association (OTESSA).
 She has served as President of the Division for Systemic Change in the Association for Educational Communications and Technology (AECT), President of the AECT Foundation, and has served on or chaired several AECT committees.
-Recent awards include the AECT Presidential Award for Excellence and Award for Distinguished Service to the Change Division.
-She has also received the APEX 2021 Award for Publication Excellence for the co-authored article on "The Difference Between Emergency Remote Teaching and Online Learning" in EDUCAUSE Review, been named one of the 30 Higher Ed IT Influencers to follow by EdTech Magazine, and selected as a Fellow with both the Barbara Bush Foundation and the Learning Analytics in STEM Education Research (LASER) Institute.
+In recent years, she has been selected as a Fellow several times, including as a Microsoft Foundation AI Economy Fellow (2025; PI to develop courses such as the AI for All and AI in Work and Learning Courses), Barbara Bush Foundation for Family Literacy Fellow (2020-2023) studying the use of technologies for adult literacy), a Learning Analytics in STEM Education Research (LASER) Institute Fellow (2024), and the Casteen Teaching Fellowship at the University of Virginia (2018, with an accompanying grant from the Institute for Practical Ethics and Public Life to further develop her work on ethics of educational technology which included a course and the ethics and educational technology book).

 Selected Recent Publications & Grants: